dlewan/cpio-mode/README.md

 merely by being able to parse an entry and write a parsed entry back to a file.

-Right now (2017 Dec 10), the cpio-mode package supports the above for the "newc" format of cpio archives.
+Right now (2018 May 11), the cpio-mode package supports the above for the "newc" format of cpio archives.
 However, the internal structure of cpio-mode implements all of the manipulation code in terms of parsed headers